jjfumero/awesome-yamaha-modx/README.md

 # Yamaha MODX - Resources

-This repo contains a list of resources I have found very useful to start with the Yamaha MODX and smooth the learning curve for the Yamaha MODX.
+This repo contains a list of resources I have found very useful to start with the Yamaha MODX and smooth the learning curve for creating new sounds.

 Feel free to contribute, share and have fun!